Ichus/Blackjack-Game/README.md

 ------------------------------------------
 This game allows one player to play blackjack against the dealer.
-You start with 100 credits and bet in 10 credit increments. follow the instructions on screen to play the game.
+You start with 100 credits and bet in 10 credit increments.
+Follow the instructions on screen to play the game.
 When asked for input you can type the word or first letter.
 Either works

-All required features implemented except tests for blackjack_game.rb and round.rb
+All required features implemented

 USE
 -------------------------------------------